This article contains big spoilers.

 I have pondered a lot Luv’s torrent of tears as she kills Joe’s superior, an apparently wholly unmotivated reaction since she is seething with hate at the time.
 At first I thought that Luv might be unique among the replicants by not having any implanted memories, and that her reactions therefore are at times abnormal and incongruous.
 But we also see that a discreet tear is falling during her first audience with Wallace, as he laments his lack of ability to construct replicants that can give birth.
 He also calls the replicants angels, and Luv seems to be the main one.
 When tears are running during the violent scene she mentions Wallace’s name in that very moment, so maybe they express some form of twisted love for the magnate?
 (She is even called Luv.)
 The tears during the audience could be mourning the fact that she is barren like all replicants – otherwise, as the primary angel she would stand out to give birth to his child.

 Thus the parallel to Rachael becomes even stronger.
 Both are replicants who have fallen in love, Luv with Wallace, Rachael with Deckard, and at the same time they are bound as two polar opposites on the axis of fertility/sterility.
 In the penultimate shot of Luv in the film – in her almost moving death scene, where a shade of innocence falls over her face as she drowns, pinned underwater by Joe – we see for the first time that Luv has green eyes.
-It was precisely this that Deckard claimed was lacking in the Rachael simulacrum lacked, and gives as the reason to reject Wallace’s temptation.
+[CORRECTION 28 December 2018: This is wrong, they are brown.]
+It was precisely this that Deckard claimed was lacking in the Rachael simulacrum, and gives as the reason to reject Wallace’s temptation.

 It seems strange that Wallace would have made such a grave mistake with the Rachael facsimile.
 It is therefore reasonable to assume that the whole situation is a test to find out how susceptible Deckard is for temptations – will he settle for the substitute, even a defective one?
 [Comment 2 November: This is on the wrong track, since Rachael does not have green eyes, which is evident from the first film.
 Deckard simply lies about it to get out of the difficult situation and/or sow doubt in Wallace.
 The situation may also reference the continuity error in the first film where the screen of the Voight-Kampff machine distorts both Leon’s blue eyes and Rachael’s brown into green.
 (The eye issue is discussed here, for example.)]